nessarus/myshell/project1-analysing-data/README.md

 # Project 1: wifistats.c
 The goal of this project is to analyse wifi transmission logs.

 ## UNFORTUNATELY, FINAL SOLUTION WAS LOST AFTER SUBMISSION.
-CURRENT SOLUTION CONTAINS BUGS.
+CURRENT SOLUTION MAY CONTAINS BUGS.

 The logs are kept in columns:
 - Time (seconds.microseconds)